bopher/utils/README.md

 # Utils

-A Set of useful functions for working with files, date, errors and strings.
+A Set of useful functions for working with files, errors and strings.

 ## Error